TeophiloVitor/numeric_computing/README.md

 # numeric_computing
-Repository for Numeric Computing at UFRN
+Repository containing the codes and laboratories of Numerical Computing at UFRN